QuTech-Delft/squidasm/docs/source/tutorial/section4_NetworkConfiguration.rst

     :language: yaml
     :caption: examples/tutorial/4.2_network-configuration/1_perfect.yaml

-The network requires two types of objects to be specified: stacks and links.
+The network requires three types of objects to be specified: stacks, links and clinks.

 Stacks are the end nodes of the network and run applications.
 Each stack requires a name, this name will be used by the links and applications for reference.